jonathanglasmeyer/bachelor/thesis/src/Main.md

 The central goal of this thesis is to explore an approach to overcome this problem.
 This approach consists of using words from lecture slides or other notes to generate a lecture-specific language model.
-This is then interpolated with a generic language model and being compared to the 'baseline' accuracy of the generic model.
+This is then interpolated with a generic language model.
+Finally the results are compared with the 'baseline'  accuracy of the generic model.

 \pagebreak

 ## Structure of this thesis {-}
-The structure of this thesis is laid out as follows:
+The structure of this thesis is as follows:

 (#) **Research questions**